AntosDev/MovieAPI/README.md

 6- link the above together orchastrated in the use case

-7- implement authentication module (following nestjs official documentation)
+7- implement authentication module (following nestjs official documentation) 8- add local and jwt guards
+9- guard create movie APi by JWT token

+10- create entities and install typeORM packages
+11- create docker files for postgres
+12- create database from typeORM to postgres docker

 Decisions:
 NestJS